 How To Make Only One Page Landscape in Microsoft Word

-Method 1: Manually Inserting Section Breaks
+Method 1: Manually Inserting Section Breaks in MS Word

-For the purposes of explaining this method, let’s assume you have a four-page document and only want the second page to have the landscape orientation.
+To explain this method, let’s assume you have a four-page document and only want the second page to have the landscape orientation.

 - Now, click the “Layout” tab in the ribbon menu in the upper-left part of your screen.
 Next, click the “Breaks” icon – it looks like two pages with a bit of space between them.

-The next step also takes place in the “Layout” tab.
+- The next step also takes place in the “Layout” tab.
 However, you now need to click the “Orientation” icon and select “Landscape.”

-So, we need to create one more section break.
+- So, we need to create one more section break.
 Click the beginning of the third page and follow the same procedure to insert another section break.
-Then, go to the “Orientation” menu once again, but this time change it back to “Portrait” – this is the last step you need to take.
+Then, go to the “Orientation” menu again, but this time change it back to “Portrait” – this is the last step you need to take.

-You will now see that the second page of your document has the landscape orientation, while everything else is portrait.
+- You will now see that the second page of your document has the landscape orientation, while everything else is portrait.
 What we’ve done here is isolate page two with the use of section breaks.
 That way, the landscape orientation only applies to this page and not the whole document.

-If you want to take a better look at where your section breaks are, you need to enable the option to show formatting marks.
+- If you want a better look at where your section breaks are, you need to enable the option to show formatting marks.
 To do this, go to the “Home” tab and find the “pilcrow” symbol in the “Paragraph” section – it looks a bit like a reverse P/lowercase q.

-Click on it, and Word will display all formatting marks, including section breaks.
+- Click on it, and Word will display all formatting marks, including section breaks.
 You will now see exactly where each section begins and ends.

 Method 2: Without Manually Inserting Section Breaks